Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Experimental Setup Details

-\item \textbf{Baseline C (Vanilla SFT)}: A multi-task fine-tuned model trained on the same data as our method but without chain-of-thought supervision or auxiliary losses.
-A larger \texttt{Qwen3-4B}~\citep{qwen3} model was used to ensure a strong baseline.
-Training details are provided in Appendix~I.
+\item \textbf{Baseline B (Vanilla SFT)}: A multi-task fine-tuned model trained on the same data as our method but without chain-of-thought supervision or auxiliary losses.
+It receives the same instructional prompt format as our method, including the TF--PMI keyword list and punctuation tendencies, to ensure a fair comparison of conditioning mechanisms rather than prompt quality. \texttt{Qwen3-1.7B}~\citep{qwen3} model was used to ensure the fairness of comparison.
+Training details are provided in Appendix~\ref{app:hyperparams}.